AnPac Bio-Medical Science Ente - GuruFocus.com

 PR Newswire

-Transaction expected to fuel the Company's growth in the U.S. food market

 NEW YORK, Feb.
-9, 2023 /PRNewswire/ -- AnPac Bio-Medical Science Co., Ltd. (the "Company") (NASDAQ: ANPC), a company with operations in the United States and China focused on early cancer screening and detection and plans to enter into the operation of a business-to-business e-commerce food platform focused on the sale of Asian sourced food products, announced that on February 7, 2023, the Company through a subsidiary, Fresh2 Technology Inc., has entered into a definitive stock purchase agreement (the "SPA") to acquire Fresh2 Ecommerce Inc ("Fresh2 Ecommerce"), a business-to-business e-commerce platform focused on connecting Asian food suppliers and supermarkets in the U.S. Fresh2 Ecommerce provides an online direct selling platform for food suppliers such as food companies, manufacturers, agents, importers, and wholesalers to supermarkets.
-This acquisition is a critical initiative for the Company's business strategy of entering into the U.S. food market by initiating and developing a new e-commerce platform.
+13, 2023 /PRNewswire/ -- AnPac Bio-Medical Science Co., Ltd. (the "Company") (NASDAQ: ANPC), a company with operations in the United States and China announced that on February 12, 2023, the Company, through its subsidiary Foodbase Group Inc., entered into a definitive equity purchase agreement to acquire a group of affiliated companies, SLV Windfall Group LLC, Windfall SLV Development LLC and SLV Windfall Management, LLC, which are engaged in developing, marketing and selling real estate in Savannah Lakes Village, a planned community located in McCormick County, South Carolina.
+SLV Windfall Group LLC currently owns a few dozens of buildable lots, approximately 500 acres of undeveloped land for future development projects, and has secured the exclusive right to purchase on favorable terms from the local land authorities over 2,000 buildable lot.
+Savannah Lakes Village is a well-developed community which has been in existence for more than 30 years.
+The Company plans to file the necessary applications to qualify the land development at Savannah Lakes Village as a U.S. EB-5 immigration investment project.

-Pursuant to the SPA, the Company agreed to purchase 100% of the issued and outstanding equity interest of Fresh2 Ecommerce in consideration of $2,100,000, payable in the form of 5,440,420 newly issued Class A ordinary shares of the Company (or 272,021 American Depositary Shares or "ADSs").
-The closing of the transaction is expected to take place in the first quarter of 2023.
+Pursuant to the equity purchase agreement, the Company agreed to purchase 100% of the issued and outstanding equity interests of the affiliated companies for an aggregate consideration of $28,000,000, payable in the form of cash in four installment payments pursuant to a payment schedule based on milestone events.
+The initial closing of the transaction is expected to take place in the in the second quarter of 2023.

-Mr. Haohan Xu, the Co-CEO of the Company, commented, "We are thrilled to announce our entry into an agreement to acquire Fresh2 Ecommerce, which we expect will advance our development of a B2B e-commerce platform in the U.S. focused on Asian food products.
-Previously, cross-border businesses from Asia mainly sold products through e-commerce platforms such as Amazon, Shopify, and TikTok.
-However, market data indicates that 87% of retail sales take place offline in the U.S. To address this opportunity, we plan to further develop Fresh2 Ecommerce's food distribution platform to connect suppliers of Asian food with supermarket operators in the U.S. and to provide supermarket operators with direct access to suppliers' product information.
-Fresh2 Ecommerce is also expected to help supermarket operators to identify the source of products which will enable them to select their food suppliers more efficiently.
-In addition, we intend to develop smart warehousing and distribution centers that will allow Fresh2 Ecommerce to provide one-stop fulfillment services from food sources to last-mile delivery.
-We believe the acquisition of Fresh2 Ecommerce is an integral part of our business strategy to serve both restaurant owners and supermarket operators.
-Looking forward, we are committed to building a B2B e-commerce platform and food supply chain network for Asian food products in the U.S., connecting food suppliers and commercial customers and creating an internet ecosystem for the Asian food industry."
+Mr. Haohan Xu, the Co-CEO of the Company commented, "We believe this acquisition will expand the scope of our operations meaningfully and bring significant value to our shareholders.
+We are in the process of acquiring some business-to-business e-commerce food businesses.
+The acquisition of the SLV project will potentially give the Company an opportunity to use the 500 acres of undeveloped land to build low costs smart food warehouse and distribution centers.
+We also plan to build and sell residential properties with great profit potential, thanks to the favorable terms granted by the local land authorities and use the profits generated from the sale of these residential properties to fund the construction of the smart food warehouse and distribution centers."

 About AnPac Bio-Medical Science Co., Ltd.

 AnPac Bio-Medical Science Co., Ltd.is a biotechnology company focused on early cancer screening and detection, with 155 issued patents as of June 30, 2022.
 With two certified clinical laboratories in China and one CLIA and CAP accredited clinical laboratory in the United States, AnPac Bio performs a suite of cancer screening and detection tests, including CDA (Cancer Differentiation Analysis), bio-chemical, immunological, and genomics tests.
-The Company intends to enter the business-to-business e-commerce food business with the formation of its wholly-owned subsidiary Fresh2 Technology Inc and the acquisition of Fresh2 Ecommerce Inc.
+The Company plans to enter the business-to-business e-commerce food business with the acquisition of Fresh2 Ecommerce Inc.

 For more information, please visit: https://www.Anpacbio.com.